Email Marketing

 Sender Identities

 Every marketing email in Gordon CRM must be sent from a verified sender identity.
-This is an email address on a domain you control, verified via DNS records.
+This is an email address on a subdomain you control, verified via DNS records.

 How Sender Identities Work